climateinteractive/SDEverywhere/README.md

 - Target languages other than C, such as R or Ruby.
 (If you want Python, check out the excellent [PySD](https://github.com/JamesPHoughton/pysd)).

 ### Debugging

+If you are using Atom, you can run the Chrome debugger inside Atom using the [Atom IDE](https://ide.atom.io/).

 To run in the Chrome debugger, start Node with the `--inspect-brk` flag.
 Use `node sde.js` from the SDEverywhere `src` directory.